thechelsuk/uk.thechels/_pages/cv.md

 ##### ENGINEERING MANAGER (June 2021 - Current)

-Leading multiple squads in the investments and advice tribe with a focus on delivery, empowering and growing our engineers.
+Started leading multiple squads in the investments and advice tribe with a focus on delivery, empowering and growing our engineers.
+Impelmented a role/skill matrix and used this during annual reviews - the first time anything like this was used in the company.

+Built a recruitment process and question set for various roles ans formalised a fair and systematic approach to recruitment hiring 12 engineers in first 6 months.

+Currently leading our devops function responsible for our cloud infrastructure and support.
+Developed a roadmap to remove legacy cloud, poorly managed systems to managed services.
+Helped team deliver an automated client onboarding process reducing time from approximately 6 hours to 3 minutes.

 #### Higher Education Statistics Agency